VA Disability Benefits for PTSD

 So, in order to get VA disability benefits for PTSD you will need to get a service connection by establishing a stressor or stressors that qualify you for a diagnosis of PTSD.

-The first type of stressor involves a situation where a combat veteran describes a stressor that is consistent with his or her combat exposure.
+This type of stressor applies when a combat veteran describes an event that is consistent with their verified combat exposure.

-The third type off stressor involves cases where the veteran’s PTSD stressor is related to fear of hostile military or terrorist activity while stationed in a combat theater of operations.
+This stressor occurs when the veteran’s PTSD stressor is related to fear of hostile military or terrorist activity while stationed in a combat theater of operations.

 Credible supporting evidence is important in getting approved for PTSD VA benefits.